VenturaNotes/Knowledge/Projects/(T) Swift macOS Menu Bar Countdown Timer with Cycle Management.md

 	- Able to have different times for the label rotations
 	- Merged the Countdown timer (so within Manage Cycle)
 	- Tells you how much time is left for given task when pressing `Control + Space`
+	- Modified "Stacking" case so that it replicates my habit tracking feature.
+You just need to work at least 80% of your current working speed.
+That's it.
 ```swift
 import Cocoa
 import SwiftUI